FabianMaeurer/TensorCategories.jl/docs/src/Interface/GrothendieckRings.md

 # [Grothendieck rings](@id grothendieck-rings)

-The Grothendieck ring is a decategorification of a tensor category: objects are replaced by their classes, short exact sequences give additive relations, and tensor products give multiplication.
+The Grothendieck ring is a decategorification of a multiring category: objects are replaced by their classes, short exact sequences give additive relations, and tensor products give multiplication.
 In a semisimple category the additive relations are precisely the direct-sum relations.
 For a fusion category, the multiplication table is exactly the table of fusion rules.

+[EGNO; Chapter 3](@citet) develops the resulting combinatorics as the theory of
+$\mathbb Z_+$-rings; §§4.5 and 4.9 explain how these rings arise from tensor and fusion categories.
+TensorCategories.jl implements both passage from a category to its ring and direct computation with the resulting based ring.

 ## Classes of objects